Basketball in Canada: History

-James Naismith, a Canadian who moved to the United States, invented basketball in Springfield, Massachusetts in the 1890s.
+James Naismith, a Canadian born in Almonte, Ontario, who moved to the United States, invented basketball in Springfield, Massachusetts in the 1890s.
 This new sport soon became popular as an indoor sport that needed a minimal equipment, gaining popularity at high schools and colleges in Canada.

 The Toronto Huskies were co-founders of the Basketball Association of America, a forerunner of the NBA, but disbanded after the first season.

 In Canada, the sport has long lived in the shadow of ice hockey, but in the early 21st century the sport saw a rise in popularity, partly due to the Toronto Raptors, an expansion National Basketball Association (NBA) franchise established in 1995.
 The Vancouver Grizzlies was another NBA expansion franchise that was based in Vancouver, British Columbia from 1995 to 2001, when it was relocated to Memphis, Tennessee.

 The National Basketball League was played for one and a half seasons in 1993 and 1994.

 In 2011, a new domestic league was formed, the National Basketball League of Canada (NBL Canada).
 The league was the first fully domestic professional basketball league to operate in Canada since the National Basketball League, which operated from 1993 to 1994.
 The NBLC would have 10 teams across Eastern Canada at its peak.
 The Covid-19 Pandemic would have disastrous consequences for the league which would fall to only 4 teams, all located in Ontario.
-The league folded in 2023 with the remaining teams joining the Basketball Super League.
+The league folded in 2023 with the remaining teams joining the Basketball Super League (North America).

 The Canadian Elite Basketball League (CEBL) is a professional tier 1 basketball league which began play in 2019 season.
 It is the highest ranked domestic league as recognized by Basketball Canada As of 2025 the CEBL has 10 teams in 6 provinces across Canada.

 The Toronto Raptors won their first NBA championship in 2019, the first champion outside of the United States.